Rome

 Sounds like a Toga Party!

-We recognize that many of our invited guests are too distant and that the unfortunate geography which separates us will prevent you from attending.
-We are extending the invitation anyway.
+We recognize that many of our invited guests have standing plans or are too distant and that the unfortunate geography which separates us will prevent you from attending.
+We are extending the invitation as always in the spirit of friendship to our many friends.
 I want to take this opportunity to wish you and yours a splendid holiday season, and to assure you that we will lift our glasses to toast our absent and distant friends.
 I hope the New Year brings you happiness, and look forward to sharing that happiness at Ragnarok or Pennsic, or wherever our roads may cross.
-Thank you for your continued friendship.
+Please know we treasure your continued friendship.

-See you at the party, and Gods bless!
+See you at the party, dear friends, and Gods bless!

 We did some research to find out when ancient Romans historically held their New Year's Eve Parties.
 Click here for the answer!